Skip to Primary Content

 Payment Policy

-We require full payment at the time that services are rendered.
-For your convenience, we accept Visa, MasterCard, Interac/Debit cards, American Express, Apple Pay, and cash.
-We also work with various pet insurance providers.
+For your convenience, we accept Visa, Mastercard, American Express, Interac/Debit, Apple Pay, and cash.